Prahlada: Duel against Nara-Narayana

 Prahlada once commanded the asuras to accompany him to the holy tirtha of Naimiṣa, where he hoped to see a vision of Vishnu.
-They went hunting along the banks of the Sarasvati river.
+They went hunting along the banks of the Sarasvati River.
 Prahlada observed two ascetics with matted hair, bearing the bows of Sharanga and Ajagava.
 The asura king asked them why they held weapons while performing a penance, and the two ascetics responded that all those who held power were righteous in their conduct.
-One of the rishis assured the king that none in the three worlds could conquer them in a duel.
+One of the rishis assured the king that none of the three worlds could conquer them in a duel.
 Prahlada rose to the challenge.
-Nara fired arrows upon the king with his Ajagava, but the latter was able to defeat him with his own gold-plated arrows.
+Nara fired arrows at the king with his Ajagava, but the latter was able to defeat him with his own gold-plated arrows.
 Prahlada employed the divine Brahmastra against Nara's Narayanastra.
 Seeing them neutralised in a mid-air collision, Prahlada wielded his mace against Narayana.
-His mace broke, and Prahlada found himself growing helpless, and sought Vishnu's assistance.
-Vishnu told his devotee that the Nara-Narayana brothers were invincible as they were the sons of Yama, and could only be conquered in devotion rather than combat.
+His mace broke, and Prahlada found himself growing helpless and sought Vishnu's assistance.
+Vishnu told his devotee that the Nara-Narayana brothers were invincible as they were the sons of Yama and could only be conquered in devotion rather than combat.
 The king left the regency to Andhaka and erected an ashrama to propitiate Nara-Narayana and apologise for his folly.

 War against Vishnu

-According to the Kurma Purana, Prahlada always served thousands of Brahmins daily.
-One day, Prahlada forgot to serve one Brahmin inadvertently.
-The latter cursed the asura that he would forget Vishnu and become unrighteous.
-The curse soon came into fruition, with Prahlada ignoring the Vedas and the Brahmins, and was soon deviating from the path of dharma.
+According to the Kurma Purana, Prahlada always served thousands of Brahmanas daily.
+One day, Prahlada accidentally forgot to serve one Brahmanas.
+The latter cursed the asura, saying that he would forget Vishnu and become unrighteous.
+The curse soon came into fruition, with Prahlada ignoring the Vedas and the Brahmanas and soon deviating from the path of dharma.
 Determined to avenge his father's death, he waged war against Vishnu.
-When he was defeated, he realised his folly and abdicated his throne, allowing Andhaka to reign as king.
+When he was defeated, he realised his folly and ruled on the throne, making Andhaka also to reign as king.